HouzuoGuo/reconn/README.md

 ### Start the voice server

-Install pipenv (`pip install pipenv`) and then activate pip environment and run:
+Install pipenv (`pip install pipenv`), then enter pipenv shell, and follow the instructions in `reconn/voicesvc/Pipfile` to install the dependencies.

+Start the development web server using `./main.py --debug --ai_computing_device=cpu` (too slow for AI inference):

 ```shell
 ⋊> /m/c/U/g/D/r/voicesvc on main ⨯ pipenv shell